cdgriffith/FastFlix/README.md

 ## Dolby Vision

-FastFlix does not plan to support Dolby Visions proprietary format, as it requires royalties.
+FastFlix does not plan to support Dolby Vision's proprietary format, as it requires royalties.

 # License